-There are a lot of mobile ad networks in the market but very few are as big as Admob.
+There are a lot of mobile ad networks in the market, but very few are as big as Admob.
 It helps publishers and app developers monetize their inventory at premium rates.
-The network has a good presence in all geographies with the rates being higher for tier one countries like Japan, US, and the UK.
+The network has a right presence in all geographies with the prices being higher for tier one countries like Japan, the US, and the UK.
 Unlike AdSense, Admob doesn’t have any language restriction.
 Once your app is on Playstore or Appstore, you can start monetizing your app by putting the ad codes in the SDK.
-Along with the popular ad formats like the native banner, interstitial, and rewarded video ads, Admob also provides mediation tools to help publishers make the most of every impression.
-Unity ads, on the other hand, is an extremely popular mobile ad network that is specifically created for game developers.
-The network has tie-ups with some of the biggest brands and advertisers who are looking for gaming inventory.
-Unity Ads has been very popular and is known for its higher eCPM for rewarded video ads.
-In this article, we are going to do a detailed comparison of Admob vs Unity Ads which can help you choose the right ad network for you.

 - 1 Admob vs Unity Ads: Minimum Traffic Requirement

 - 2 Admob vs Unity Ads: Revenue Share Percentage